“Some of life’s wildest journeys begin with a wrong turn.” – Beau Taplin

 2. Learn from my mistake.
 Plan ahead and make sure you have a detailed map of the place you’re planning to visit.

 4. Make sure your car has a full tank of gas.

 5. Bring a camera.

-6. Please check out the link to my website below for recommended road trip gears.
+6. Please check out the link to my Amazon link below for recommended road trip gears.